Data model: Object model

 In computing the term object model has a distinct second meaning of the general properties of objects in a specific computer programming language, technology, notation or methodology that uses them.
 For example, the Java object model, the COM object model, or the object model of OMT.
 Such object models are usually defined using concepts such as class, message, inheritance, polymorphism, and encapsulation.
 There is an extensive literature on formalized object models as a subset of the formal semantics of programming languages.

-Object-Role Model
+Object–role modeling

-Object-Role Modeling (ORM) is a method for conceptual modeling, and can be used as a tool for information and rules analysis.
+Object–Role Modeling (ORM) is a method for conceptual modeling, and can be used as a tool for information and rules analysis.

-Object-Role Modeling is a fact-oriented method for performing systems analysis at the conceptual level.
+Object–Role Modeling is a fact-oriented method for performing systems analysis at the conceptual level.
 The quality of a database application depends critically on its design.
 To help ensure correctness, clarity, adaptability and productivity, information systems are best specified first at the conceptual level, using concepts and language that people can readily understand.

 The conceptual design may include data, process and behavioral perspectives, and the actual DBMS used to implement the design might be based on one of many logical data models (relational, hierarchic, network, object-oriented, etc.).